encointer/book/src/testnet-gesell-tutorial.md

 ./bot-community.py node-url wss://gesell.encointer.org benchmark
 ```
 Note: the port 443 is automatically set when working with a remote chain.<br>
-If you want to work with the local chain, remove the node-url option and specify a port, if necessary:
+Equivalently, if you want to work with the local chain, remove the node-url option and specify a port, if necessary:
 ```
 ./bot-community.py --port 9945 init
 ./bot-community.py --port 9945 benchmark